-The primary reason for doing the overhead squat is to strengthen the core, legs, shoulders, chest and back.
-Mastering this squat can help transform you into a more well-rounded weightlifter.
+The primary reason for doing the overhead squat is to strengthen the core, legs, shoulders, chest, and back.

-One that is better able to avoid injuries and who possesses enhanced balance and agility.
+One who is better able to avoid injuries and who possesses enhanced balance and agility.

 Who's it for: This squat is a great tool for helping you overcome common weightlifting issues such as a rigid thoracic spine, inflexibility in the feet, ankles, knees and hips and tight pecs that cause misalignment of the shoulders and upper back.